Skip to main content

 "It's okay.
 You have time to think about what you want to do.
 You don't need to do what I suggest.
 You can come up with something like Batuk did."
 She nodded at his words.

 Bondita sat down on the writing desk in the bedroom and wrote a letter to Maa Durga.
-She wrote of how she wanted to make Aniruddha proud but the perks of being in the same profession also came with a lot of scrutiny.
+She wrote of how she wanted to make Aniruddha proud, but the perks of being in the same profession also came with a lot of scrutiny.
 People could feel she was trying to prove a point.
 He could feel she wasn't trying enough.
-And what if she was better?
+And what if she were better?
 Could he take that from his wife?
 She remembered the day, in this very room, she had posed like him in his graduation picture.
 Could she actually travel that far?
 She smiled.
 He did give her wings to fly.

 Aniruddha walked into the room to see her asleep on her side of the bed.
 His eyes fell on the paper, folded neatly on the desk.